 If you just purchased your first guinea pig, you are probably excited to learn more about it, and one of the most important things to understand is how to provide them with a well-balanced diet that will keep them healthy so they can live a full life.
 Guinea pigs like to eat grass and Timothy hay, but they also like to eat various vegetables.
 We’ve composed a list of safe vegetables to feed your pet to help speed up the process and minimize the risk you might give them something unhealthy.
 We’ll provide you with an image of each food as well as a short description explaining what makes it good.
 Join us while we look at the ingredients of several vegetables that you can feed your guinea pig so you can feel good about the dinners you provide.

-The 17 Best Vegetables for Guinea Pigs in Alphabetical Order Are:
+The 17 Best Vegetables for Guinea Pigs (A-Z):

 Asparagus is a perfect example of a nutritious vegetable you can frequently feed your guinea pig.
 It’s low in sugar and provides your pet with plenty of vitamins and minerals.
 It’s also unlikely to cause an upset stomach or diarrhea.
 It’s low in pesticides, so there is less danger of health problems after washing.
 You can feed your pet up to ¼ cup of raw chopped asparagus several times a week.

 Basil is healthy and will provide your pet with plenty of vitamin C and other nutrients, and it’s low in fat and sugar.
 However, it does contain a lot of calcium, so you shouldn’t give it to your pet every day.
 Most experts recommend limiting amounts to less than a handful of chopped basil once or twice a week.